EntilZha/kuro/README.md

 # kuro

-Kuro is a python-based experiment management system developed by [Pedro Rodriguez](https://pedrorodriguez.io), a PhD Candidate in machine learning at University of Maryland, College Park.
+Kuro is a python-based experiment management system developed by [Pedro Rodriguez](https://pedrorodriguez.io), a PhD Candidate in machine learning and natural language processing at the [University of Maryland, College Park](http://www.cs.umd.edu/).

 Kuro is focused on:

 * Providing a client library that can be used from experiment code to log metrics such as accuracy and loss.
-* Providing a django web application to store information sent from the client library.
+* Providing a [django](https://www.djangoproject.com/) web application to store information sent from the client library.
 * Providing a [Dash](https://plot.ly/products/dash/) app that visualizes the results of experiments.

 This is all aimed at making it easy to: